What is a Saville Assessment?

 To add to the complexity, on some occasions these shapes will be shown from different angles.
 You'll also need to work with both speed and accuracy, as you'll only have eight minutes to answer as many questions as you can.

-Alongside it's comprehensive range of aptitude tests, Saville Assessments also offers tests to help employers determine culture fit, it's situational judgement test being one.
+Alongside its comprehensive range of psychometric tests, Saville Assessments also offers tests to help employers determine culture fit, and its situational judgment test being one.

-What the employer is looking for here is a confident decision maker that understands the behavioural norms of a professional setting, and is able to respond accordingly when challenging circumstances arise.
+What the employer is looking for here is a confident decision-maker who understands the behavioral norms of a professional setting, and can respond accordingly when challenging circumstances arise.

 Saville Wave personality questionnaire